Tourism in Bihar: Abrahamic religions

-Maner Sharif is the place where Makhdum Daulat in 1608 breathed his last.
+Maner Sharif is the place where Makhdum Daulat in 1608 died.
 It was then in 1616 that Ibrahim Khan, Governor of Bihar who was also his disciple, finished the construction of his mausoleum.
 Bihar Sharif and Phulwari Sharif is sufism center which has cultural past.
 Sher Shah Suri Mosque, also known as Shershahi, was built in Afghan architecture by Sher Shah Suri during1540-1545 to commemorate his reign.
 Pathar ki Masjid situated on the bank of the holy river Ganges in Patna and it was built by Parvez Shah, son of Jahangir, in 1621.